Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot.all`

-It is possible to retrieve an array with all instances of a specific aggregate.
+Retrieve an array with all instances of a specific aggregate type.

 ```ruby
 Board.all